-On Crete, the common name for Mountain Tea is "malotira" (μαλοτήρα - pronounced mah-loh-TEER-rah), and almost every region of Greece has its own name for the brew, such as "Olympos tea," and "Parnassos tea," reflecting the name of the mountain where it grows.
-The most common English name other than Mountain Tea is "Shepherd's Tea," because Greek shepherds would use the plants to make a brewed tea while tending their flocks high in the hills.
+On Crete, the common name for Mountain Tea is malotira, and almost every region of Greece has its own name for the brew, such as Olympos tea and Parnassos tea, reflecting the name of the mountain where it grows.
+The most common English name other than Mountain Tea is Shepherd's Tea, because Greek shepherds use the plants to make a brewed tea while tending their flocks high in the hills.

 Ready to Get Healthy?
 Let's Make Tea

 The tea is packaged as loose tea, not as tea bags.
 Unlike most teas, the flavor is enhanced by boiling the leaves and flowers.
 For a 10-ounce or 1.5 cup serving:

 - Place 12 ounces of water in a pan on the stove for a 10-ounce (1.5 cup) serving of tea.
 Some of the water will evaporate.
 Bring the water to boiling.